 You'll usually work a 37.5-hour week, although weekend, evening or on-call work may be required.
 In some areas, core hours are 8am to 8pm and staff will work 37.5 hour weeks within this core.

 Job-share and part-time work is possible.

 - The job is mainly hospital-based and may involve working in different hospital departments, laboratories, clinics or in theatre with patients.

 - Vacancies are available throughout the UK.
 However, you may need to be geographically flexible to progress your career.

 - You will need to wear protective clothing when working with hazardous substances and radiation.

 - You may have to travel to other training centres as part of your training.
 As the centres may be in other parts of the country, you may have to stay there for a few weeks at a time.
 You'll also have to travel to university to complete an accredited part-time Masters degree.

 - If working in the NHS, you may have to travel between hospitals and to meetings with regional specialists and for training courses.
 If you're working for a commercial company, for example a healthcare equipment manufacturer, you're likely to travel more frequently.
 There are some opportunities to work overseas.

-The STP is a three-year, full-time, workplace-based training programme and during this time you'll be employed in a fixed-term salaried post in medical physics , e.g. nuclear medicine, radiotherapy physics, radiation safety physics, MRI, ultrasound, imaging (ionising radiation) or imaging (non-ionising radiation).
+If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist in a fixed-term salaried posts in medical physics , e.g. nuclear medicine, radiotherapy physics, radiation safety physics, MRI, ultrasound, imaging (ionising radiation) or imaging (non-ionising radiation).
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.
-Training includes study for an approved and accredited Masters degree in clinical science.
+Training includes fully funded part-time study for an approved and accredited Masters degree in clinical science.